avkonst/hookstate/docs/index/docs/04-nested-state.md

 ## Limitations for state values

-There are a few limitations for state values, which are typical for any state management library for Javascript environment.
+There are a few limitations for state values, which are typical for any state management library for JavaScript environment.

 * A state value should be a JS primitive, like string/number/etc., or `null`/`undefined` or a JS object/array containing other JS primitive properties, objects or arrays.
 In other words, state values with Maps, Sets, Dates will not work properly.
 * Cyclic and cross-references with the state value will not work properly.